 Arguments and Positions

 The chemical industry in Germany uses a wide range of different raw materials: these include salts, metals and even air.
 Mineral oil ranks among the most important raw materials: Organic chemical production builds on carbon compounds.
 The main raw material source for this is naphtha, a mineral oil derivative which accounts for 74 percent.
-To a minor extent, there are also renewables from biomass (ca. 13 percent) and natural gas (11 percent).
+To a minor extent, there are also renewables from biomass (about 13 percent) and natural gas (11 percent).

 Alternative carbon sources